Sheila Pell 11 a.m., Oct. 22

 “I was out in the cold with no place to go,” Robert A. Schuller recalled in his book The Power to Grow Beyond Yourself, “not even a drive-in.”

-Eventually, the Stroschein family who owned the 7-acre property decided to sell, and the last screening took place September 8, 1985, with the featured film Return of the Living Dead.
+Eventually, Herbert and Hazel Stroschein - the family who owned the 7-acre property- decided to sell.
+The last screening took place September 8, 1985, with the featured film Return of the Living Dead.
 "It's going to be sad, but I'm going to help tear it down after Sunday," the Mission's assistant manager, Kim Weaver (24) told the Los Angeles Times.

 Theater manager David McIntosh said "It's just a little Podunk theater," mentioning his impending transfer to another Pacific theater closer to his home in La Habra.
 "It's not really deserving of all the attention it's getting -- on some nights last winter, there were only 10 or 15 cars out there.
 You can't sustain a business like that."

-Pacific Vice President Robert Selig, who opened the Mission with his partner Robert Patrick of San Juan Capistrano, said the drive-in was grossing about $6,000 a week and employing 15 people on a busy night.
+Pacific Vice President Robert Selig, who opened the Mission with Mr. and Mrs. Patrick of San Juan Capistrano as partners, said the drive-in was grossing about $6,000 a week and employing 15 people on a busy night.

 The lot was later occupied by a Marshalls Department Store and a Wherehouse record store.